Secrets of Central Park

 8. Secret Pet Memorial Christmas Tree

 There is a secret memorial Christmas Tree for pets in Central Park.
-Its location is within the Ramble, but no one identifies the exact spot within the 36 acres that it is located in.
-I stumbled upon it entirely by chance, and have written a post about visiting it here.
+Its location is within the Ramble, but no one identifies the exact spot within the 36 acres that are known as the Ramble.
+I stumbled upon it entirely by chance, and was very moved by the heartfelt messages that adorn its branches.